 4. Add an Extra Layer of Security While You’re Away

-An alarm system and 24/7 monitoring will catch an intruder and protect your home, but the goal is to avoid this type of event altogether.
+An alarm system and 24/7 monitoring can catch an intruder and protect your home, but the goal is to avoid this type of event altogether.
 Of course, an excellent first line of defense is a yard sign that lets people know you have a home security system, but there are other effective ways to deter burglars with the remote access feature.

 Most intruders will choose an empty home to infiltrate.
 A classic indicator that a house is unoccupied is when all of the lights are off for an extended period.
 But leaving the lights on the entire time while you’re away could significantly drive up your electricity bill.
 With smart light bulbs, you can turn the lights on and off remotely, giving the impression to potential intruders that someone is in the house even if no one is there.